 The diverse and intricate operations of governments require competent administrators: educated individuals with interests and abilities in many disciplines, not just the social sciences.
 Such individuals find opportunities for careers at all levels of government—local, state, national, and international.
-Participation in the Grinnell in Washington off-campus study program, with its integrated internship component, is particularly attractive to students anticipating government-related careers in the Washington, DC area.
 Seniors interested in the United States Foreign Service should take the Foreign Service Officer Entrance Examination.

 Several universities have graduate schools of public administration that provide advanced training for public careers, and Grinnell alumni are competitive applicants for such degrees.
 A law degree also is an asset for many government-related careers.